Teezo Touchdown: 2020–present: Viral success, Call Me If You Get Lost tour, and fashion

-On February 10, 2022, he began touring in the United States with fellow American rappers Tyler, the Creator and Vince Staples and Colombian-American singer Kali Uchis on the Call Me If You Get Lost Tour, to support the release of Tyler, the Creator's album Call Me If You Get Lost, and also appearing on the song from the album "RunItUp".
+On February 10, 2022, he began touring in the United States with fellow American rappers Tyler, the Creator, Vince Staples, and Colombian-American singer Kali Uchis on the Call Me If You Get Lost Tour, to support the release of Tyler, the Creator's album Call Me If You Get Lost, and also appearing on the song from the album "RunItUp".
 He also released the single "Handyman" with producer Kenny Beats.
 On March 6, 2021, his web series Watch Your Step premiered on Telfar TV, an online streaming platform created by American fashion label Telfar.
 The series is composed of sketch comedy shorts that promote Telfar products.

+In January 2023, he was a non-credited feature on Lil Yachty's Let's Start Here track, "The Ride".

+In July 2023, he was featured on Travis Scott's fourth album, Utopia.
+He appeared on track three, titled "Modern Jam".
+He, alongside many of the album's guest artists, was also featured in Scott's debut film, Circus Maximus, in which this song was played during several different scenes.

+On September 8, 2023, he released his debut album, How Do You Sleep at Night?, with guest appearances from Janelle Monáe, Fousheé, and Isaiah Rusk.

+In October 2023, Teezo Touchdown was featured on Drake's album For All the Dogs on the tracks "Amen", "7969 Santa", and "BBL Love (Interlude)", though he only received a feature credit on the former.

+In May 2024, Teezo Touchdown was featured on Doja Cat's album Scarlet 2: CLAUDE on the track "MASC".

+In October 2024, Teezo Touchdown was featured on the song "Darling, I" from Tyler, the Creator's album Chromakopia.

+In August 2025, Teezo Touchdown was featured on the song "What You Want (feat.
+Teezo Touchdown)" by Cortis.

+Thomas earned a 2024 Hollywood Music in Media Awards nomination for the music video "None of Your Business".

 Artistry

 Influences

-Thomas is influenced by '80s icons Rick James and Prince; as he told Pigeon and Planes, “What those artists are to me is a point of reference.”
+Thomas is influenced by '80s icons as well as 2010s rappers and R&B singers such as The Smiths, Rick James, Future, Frank Ocean, Lil Jon and Prince; as he told Pigeons & Planes, “What those artists are to me is a point of reference.”